arfost/audioStream/README.md

 __start.js__ is declaring route for server function, and serving the client.

 __musicList__ contains all the music functionality parts.
- - __MusicManager__ is managing catalogs, load them, aggregate them to serv them as a complete music list, it also create them and can serve them as distinct object.
+ - __MusicManager__ is managing catalogs, load them, aggregate them to serv them as a complete music list, it also create them and can serve them as distinct objects.
  - __Catalog__ are objects that contains all catalogs info, and can give one or all the tracks in it, save themself on the disk and use a MusicScanner to find new tracks.
  - __MusicScanner__ use the module system, where it load a music discovery and a metadata extracting methods from is module directory depending on parameters given a instantiation.